Sam Houston Race Park: Concerts

 Sam Houston Race Park hosts many concerts throughout each year.
 Each year the park hosts the ZiegenBock Music Festival, a smaller version of the Lone Star State Jam held in Austin, TX.
 A compilation of country music's finest artists and many of the up-and-coming start of Texas country music brings thousands out to Sam Houston Race Park each year for the festival.
 The strong history of concerts at Sam Houston Race Park includes names such as Gary Allan, the Grammy nominated Eli Young Band, Randy Rogers Band, Willie Nelson, Lynyrd Skynyrd, and international acts such as Hadiqa Kiani along with many more.

-Dog Day at the Track
+Wiener Dog and Corgi Dog Racing

-One of the many light hearted events is the annual Wiener Dog Races, a family friendly event.
-Several Wiener Dog races are held throughout the day in between the live horse races.
-This event is usually held in March.
+One of the many light hearted events is the annual Wiener Dog and Corgi Dog Races, a family friendly event.
+Several races are held throughout the day in between the live horse races.
+This event is usually held in February for Wiener Dog and May for Corgi Dogs.